There are many fabrics you could choose for travel clothing, but this is one of the best.

 Merino Wool T-Shirts

-Packing Merino wool t-shirts can save space in your bag and save you a lot of laundry time.
+Packing Merino wool t shirts can save space in your bag and save you a lot of laundry time.
 Plus, they’re so soft you’ll want to wear them all the time.
-We recommend having at least two of these shirts, but probably no more than four for longer-term travel.
-If you have two, it will give you the option to leave one hanging out to dry at your hotel, hostel, or AirBnB while you’re out exploring and wearing the other one.
-It is also worth considering getting darker colored tees so you can wash them less.
-The dark colors won’t pick up dirt or sweat stains as easily.
+Seriously, these are the best travel shirts.
+We recommend having at least two, but probably no more than four for longer-term travel.
+If you have two of these shirts, it will give you the option to leave one hanging out to dry at your hotel, hostel, or AirBnB while you’re out exploring and wearing the other one.
+It is also worth considering getting darker colored tees.
+We’ve found dark colors make for the best travel shirts because you can wash them less—they won’t pick up dirt or sweat stains as easily.
 When purchasing, take a look at the fabric thickness, usually indicated by “gsm” or “g/m²” (Grams Per Square Meter).
 Most companies will have a lighter weight version that’s optimal for warmer climates but if you want more durability or you’re in a colder climate, thicker is better.
-Most tees are rated between 150gsm and 190gsm.
+Most Merino wool t shirts are rated between 150gsm and 190gsm.
 Remember, Merino wool will regulate your body temperature in both hot and cold situations.

 We’ve tested this tee with over 200 wears during a year and a half of use and still love it.
 The fit is very modern and it always looks sharp.
 Its magical properties keep you warm in the cold and cool in the heat, though the price tag is a bit hefty.